AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 - How SUNTEK SK Series Kiosks Are Built for the AI Era

-1. The Rise of the Intelligent Self-service Kiosk Hardware Interface
+1. The Rise of the Intelligent Self-Service Kiosk Interface

-- Natural language understanding: Responding to voice commands in multiple languages
+- Natural language interaction: Responding to voice commands across multiple languages

-- Computer vision: Recognizing products, verifying cart contents, and enabling face-based loyalty sign-in
+- Computer vision support: Recognizing products, assisting verification, and enabling face-based sign-in in appropriate scenarios

-“Retailers who deploy AI will be on the front edge of redefining the industry, gaining a powerful advantage over the competition,”— Dr. Jason Corso, CSO of Voxel51, University of Michigan (via Kiosk Marketplace).
+“Retailers who deploy AI will be on the front edge of redefining the industry, gaining a powerful advantage over the competition.”

 2. Key Industries Driving Kiosk Demand in 2026